 New Zealand — Between 1964 and 1972, more than 3,800 New Zealanders served as part of the Allied war effort.
 In addition to providing artillery batteries, combat engineers and medical personnel, Wellington sent elements of the country’s elite Special Air Service.
 Pilots also served as part of the larger Australian contingent.
 In all, 37 troops were killed during the eight-year mission and 187 were wounded.
 The war proved highly unpopular at home and eventually led to the downfall of the National Party government of Jack Marshall.

 Thailand – In 1965 Bangkok committed a small army contingent to South Vietnam, known as the Queen’s Cobra Battalion.
 It also pledged its national police force’s air assets to monitor several segments of the Ho Chi Minh trail that passed through neighbouring Laos.

 Taiwan – One of the earliest foreign contributors to the Saigon government was the the ardently anti-communist Republic of China.
 In fact, Taiwan provided transport aircraft and secretly offered several hundred of its special forces soldiers to the cause beginning in 1961.
 Over the next 11 years, three aircraft were lost to enemy ground fire and a number of Taiwanese commandos were captured while on missions in North Vietnam.
 In all, 25 Taiwanese died in action in Vietnam.

 Canada – Although not officially a military contributor to the American war effort, Canadian industry supplied the U.S. with more than $2.5 billion worth of war materiel during the 1960s and early 1970s.
-Canadian factories manufactured everything from uniforms to Agent Orange.
+Factories north of the 49th Parallel manufactured everything from uniforms to Agent Orange.
 While mainstream public opinion in Canada was largely against the U.S.-led war in Vietnam, more than 30,000 citizens volunteered to fight in the conflict.
 At least 100 Canadians died in American uniform during the war and one even won the Medal Of Honor in 1970 for heroism under fire.
 Following the 1972 Paris Peace Accord, 240 Canadian soldiers were deployed to Vietnam with a multinational UN peacekeeping force to monitor the agreement.
 Other contributors to that contingent included Hungary, Poland of the Warsaw Pact as well as Indonesia, and Iran.